therootcompany/libauth.js/README.md

 value   - the identifier itself
           ex: 'john@example.com' or '+18005551234'

-secret  - the random string required to finalize the verification
+code    - the random string required to finalize the verification
           ex: AB34-EF78

 id      - public id used for checking status of verification